 Other than protection a Rash Vest will make donning and doffing wetsuits easier as the skin tight material will help the wetsuit lining glide over you and move around, Reducing Chafing and Bunching Up so you’re more comfortable inside your suit.

 Because Rash Vests are made to protect and cover you they are typically longer than a traditional T-Shirt so you will get a decent overlap with your shorts so you don’t expose your midsection while moving.
 The necks will be longer for coverage and to reduce chafing and at the end of long sleeves will be a thumb loop to keep the sleeve from riding up.
-Today there are of course both and now so they are comfortable and fit your body shape correctly.
+Today there are of course both Men’s and Women’s now so they are comfortable and fit your body shape correctly.

 FlatLock Stitching is one of the most common features on a Rash Vest to look for.
 Because the shirt is worn directly against the skin FlatLock stitching is best so it won’t rub in any one area.
 No matter your sport, if you’re moving around a lot the last thing you want on a skin-tight suit is for a seam to be rubbing so be sure to look for flatlock stitching like below.